oamaok/ezpp/README.md

  - Run `npm run start:firefox`.
 This will create `dist` directory inside the directory containing the extension.
  - Open up Firefox and navigate to `about:debugging`.
- - Click the `Load Temporary Add-on` button and select any file in the previously mentioned directory
+ - Click the `Load Temporary Add-on` button and select any file in the previously mentioned directory.
  - The extension is now ready to go!

 All the changes made are compiled automatically as long as the `npm run start:firefox` script is running.